 Foreign businesses that sell goods and services in Norway without having a place of business or a place of residence in Norway, must as a main rule be registered through a VAT representative.

 However, this does not apply to businesses established in states who have entered into an agreement with Norway on mutual recovery of VAT and tax claims.
 This applies to businesses in Belgium, Denmark, Finland, France, Iceland, Italy, Malta, the Netherlands, Poand, Portugal, Slovenia, Spain, Great Britain, Sweden, Germany, Czech republic, Bulgaria, Estonia, Faroe Islands, Greenland, Greece, Croatia, Cyprus, Latvia, Lithuania, Romania, Slovakia and Hungary.

 The business will have the rights and obligations that follow from ordinary registration in the VAT Register.
 For businesses that need to register through a VAT representative, the representative must have a place of residence or a place of business in Norway.
 Both the foreign business and the representative must sign the Coordinated Registration Notification to have the business registered.
 The VAT representative is obliged to control that the VAT handling is correct and is responsible for filing the VAT return.

 Magnus Legal acts as a VAT representative for foreign companies with VAT liable activity in Norway.

 Magnus Legal holds considerable knowledge of Norwegian and foreign VAT/ sales tax legislation.
 Foreign companies in Norway may be obligated to fulfil numerous requirements related to VAT on their activities in Norway.

-The standard VAT rate is 25%.
-A VAT rate of 15% is levied on the sale of food.
-The rate is 8% for passenger transport, letting of rooms by hotels or camping businesses etc., and commercial letting of holiday homes.
+The rate is 12% for passenger transport, letting of rooms by hotels or camping businesses etc., and commercial letting of holiday homes.